UX/UI Design

 • In May 2024, the MVP was launched.
 This first version is basic and only includes a simple search system.

-• Most engineers now use our web application instead of downloading and sharing PDF files, drastically reducing file downloads.
+• Most engineers (around 90%) now use our web application instead of downloading and sharing PDF files, drastically reducing file downloads.

 • Currently, the developers are working on developing the advanced search.